geoext/geoext/universal-app.md

 Since we need the GeoExt package (added to the "requires" in `app.json`), the previous command will download the package and installs it under `packages/remote/GeoExt`.
 Make sure you have this folder added to your local application.

+If you have some error reported, double check the changes you made.
+Confirm that you do not have syntax errors in `app.json`.

 If everything went fine, you can start the application with:

 ```